Jesus continues to minister to us through his Priests

 by Fr.
 Tommy Lane

-Baptism, Confirmation and Holy Orders are the three of the seven sacraments that can be received only once because they change the quality of your soul, they leave a permanent mark or seal on your soul, your life has a different quality afterwards.
-In Baptism we are washed clean of original sin and become children of God.
-The first time parents said to me after I baptized their baby that the baby was different from that day and quietened down I said to myself that it was a co-incidence.
-But that happened a number of times afterwards so I no longer said to myself that is a co-incidence.
-In Confirmation we are further strengthened to live the Christian life, and in Holy Orders a man is ordained a priest to belong to Christ and minister in his name and with the authority of Christ.
-So when a sick person is anointed by a priest with oil in the Sacrament of the Sick, the sick person sees the priest but really meets Christ.
-When we confess our sins in the Sacrament of Reconciliation we hear the priest but it is Christ we meet.
+Baptism, Confirmation and Holy Orders are the three of the seven sacraments that can be received only once because they change the quality of your soul, leaving a permanent mark or seal on your soul, giving it a different quality afterwards.
+In Baptism, we are washed clean of original sin and become children of God.
+The first time parents said to me after I baptized their baby that the baby was different from that day and quietened down, I said to myself that it was a co-incidence.
+But that happened a number of times afterwards, so I no longer said to myself that it was a co-incidence.
+In Confirmation, we are further strengthened to live the Christian life, and in Holy Orders a man is ordained a priest to belong to Christ and minister in his name and with the authority of Christ.
+So, when a sick person is anointed by a priest with oil in the Sacrament of the Sick, the sick person sees the priest but really meets Christ.
+When we confess our sins in the Sacrament of Reconciliation, we hear the priest, but it is Christ we meet.
 On Easter Sunday evening Christ gave the apostles the authority to forgive sins in his name saying, “those whose sins you forgive are forgiven, and those whose sins you retain are retained.”
 We see a priest celebrating Mass as Jesus said, “Do this in memory of me” but the chief celebrant of every Mass is Christ himself.
 When a priest blesses, it is the blessing of Christ that he gives.
 That is why it so often happens that people who are ill or facing difficult times in their lives ask a priest for his blessing because the blessing of a priest is the blessing of Christ.

 God respects our humanity and calls fellow humans to minister to our spiritual needs.
-It takes humility on our part to allow God to minister to us through fellow humans whom he has called, especially after all we have been through in recent years.
+It takes humility on our part to allow God to minister to us through fellow humans whom he has called.
 If we had our say we might choose differently.
 God called prophets like Amos in the first reading to preach his word.
 Now God calls some to be priests to minister in his name to our spiritual needs, whom he has marked out for this ministry in the Sacrament of Holy Orders just as we are all marked for God in the Sacrament of Baptism.

 Copyright © Fr.
 Tommy Lane 2012